 common names.
 It was also a surge toward hand made, rather than machine made workmanship.

-was depicted of florals, butterflies, orchids, irises, poppies, birds, snakes and many more.
-The jewelry was colorful;
+depicted of florals, butterflies, orchids, irises, poppies, birds, snakes and many more.
+The jewelry was colorful; the most

 Edwardian Jewelry (Circa 1900 - 1915)

 The Edwardian era denoted exquisite designs and extensive artistic filigree techniques; some with simple classic

 motifs.
 Influenced from many designs and design periods were tassels, bows, wreath, floral garlands and scrolls to

 Wealth flourishes with the finest antique Edwardian jewelry.
 Edwardian rings and jewelry were uniquely composed of

 the white-on-white look of diamonds, pearls, and platinum.